 There are so many different aspects in raising happy healthy children and discipline really is one of the hardest parts.

-Krystabelle is now four years old and her behaviour seems to be getting worse the older she gets.
+Krystabelle is now four years old and her behaviour seems to be getting worse the older she gets, she’s definitely a disobedient child.
 I have been trying to teach her that her bad behaviour has consequences and will not be tolerated.

 I feel that sometimes we as parents can get so carried away when trying to discipline our children, but I’ve learnt that no matter how much I shout or send Krystabelle to the naughty step, it doesn’t have any effect at all.